jonowens/GroupRepoActivity/README.md

 ## A Disruptor in Consumer Trading and Lending

+What is the background of your company?

-RobinHood is an internet stock trading platform that offers unlumited commission free trading for
+- RobinHood is an internet stock trading platform that offers unlimited commission free trading for
--   STOCKS IN U.S. public comp
+    - Stocks in U.S. public companies,
+    - ETF's (exchange traded funds),
+    - Stock options, and
+    - Cryptocurrencies [3]

+What do they do?

-Another Millennial-friendly difference between RobinHood and the others is that RobinHood accounts have no minimum deposit.
+- Another Millennial-friendly difference between RobinHood and the others is that RobinHood accounts have no minimum deposit.
 In 2018, RobinHood developed its own clearing operation (See below for link explaining this.).
 Last December, RobinHood announced that they plan to offer no-fee, no-minimum checking accounts with a 3% interest paid on account balances, a far better deal than established banks.
 [3]

-What do they do?`

--

 Who are the competitors?